preciofishbone/OmniaDocsG2/general-assets/working-with-layouts/index.rst

 ================================================
 You can create different layouts for a number of features in Omnia.
 A great deal of what you can do with a layout is the same for all features, and that is what is described here.

-Generally, you can use all options for sections and blocks available in Omnia.
+Generally, you can use most options for sections and blocks available in Omnia.
+There can be a few limitations depending on feature.
+Besides that, all options for sections and blocks does not make sense for all layouts, but that's up to you.

 1. Start by clicking the plus to add a section.